 As discussed above, ERVs and HRVs deliver balanced ventilation, which is preferable to negative pressure ventilation.
 But what about positive pressure ventilation?

 Well, if balanced ventilation is your best option, positive pressure ventilation is a very close second!
 Provided that the incoming air stream is filtered, of course.

 With a negative pressure device, like a bath fan, there’s no way to control where the replacement air enters your home.

-The air seeps in through gaps and cracks all throughout the house, carrying contaminants with it.
+The air seeps in through gaps and cracks throughout the house, carrying contaminants with it.
 With a positive pressure device, you can control where the air comes in.
-Not only can the air be filtered - you might be able to remove moisture from it, too!
+Not only can the air be filtered – but you might also be able to remove moisture from it, too!

 In otherwise leaky homes, a ventilating whole-house dehumidifier may even be preferable to an ERV.

-On balance (pun intended), an ERV is a better choice because it gives you more direct control over ventilation amounts and timing, plus it doesn't rely on your HVAC system's blower fan like many dehumidifier installations.
-And in the event a positive pressure system makes more sense your home and your specific indoor air quality needs, an ERV can be adjusted to positively pressurize the home!
+On balance (pun intended), an ERV is a better choice because it gives you more direct control over ventilation amounts and timing, plus it doesn’t rely on your HVAC system’s blower fan like many dehumidifiers installations.
+And in the event, a positive pressure system makes more sense for your home and your specific indoor air quality needs, an ERV can be adjusted to positively pressurize the home!

 By default, the ERV provides balanced ventilation.
 However, with just a modest adjustment, it can be set to provide more CFM of air than it exhausts.
 It’s just versatile like that.

 By now, you should have a pretty good idea about whether you need an ERV, HRV, or something else entirely… something like a ventilating whole-house dehumidifier.
 The main things to remember are that:

 - Negative pressure or exhaust-only ventilation = not good.